Knguyen-dev/Blog-API/README.md

   7. isVerified: Whether or not a user's email is verified.
 - Responsive Design: Each page of the front-end supports mobile to desktop screens.

+- NOTE: Just to be clear, and for future reference, there's no 'email subscription' feature.
+The App's footer with the email input and subscribe button is just for show.
+Other than that, the rest of the email features are real and implemented.

 ## Project Structure
 ### Backend
 - **controllers/**: Top level  logic for handling incoming requests and sending responses.
 So most of the time, here you'd call a function (a 'service' function) to do the database related operations.
 Then you'll put the logic here for handling request and response related stuff.